-If plaintiffs prevail, the court could order the state to remedy the failure to comply with federal laws by providing full funding for special education services.
+If plaintiffs prevail, the court could order the state to remedy its failure to comply with the federal requirement to provide a FAPE by ensuring adequate funding for special education in all school districts and for all students.

 Special Education Student Enrollment: What Is The Bottom Line?